geddesc/CHI-2022-Improving-Colour-Patterns/ColourPattern/README.md

 # Colour Pattern Study

 This is the code we used to run the study.
-We have removed all code to access and write/read to our database, however, the core functionality and implementations of the tasks and patterns can be seen.

 ## Task Implementations